polypheny/Website/documentation/Stores/Docker.md

 ## Connect Docker with Polypheny-DB
 The easiest approach to setup Docker with Polypheny-DB is by using the [docker-remote-api-tls](https://github.com/kekru/docker-remote-api-tls) container.
 This Container exposes the Docker Remote API.
 The API is secure and requires clients to authenticate using a TLS client certificat.
 The required certificate is created by the container on start up.

-Before deploying the connector container, make sure that the `~/.polypheny/certs` folder exists.
+Before deploying the connector container, make sure that the `~/.polypheny/certs` folder exists or the `POLYPHENY_HOME` system variable is set to an existing folder.
 {:.note title="Attention"}

 ### Using Docker Compose